Table of Contents Show

 Have you done a background check on potential renters?
 Since candidates aren’t pre-screened, you could be renting your apartment to a criminal.
 Not only could your favorite piece of jewelry go missing but be prepared for much worse, like the Chelsea apartment that was destroyed by a sex party this past March.
 Or perhaps someone will attempt to steal your identity, use your place as a brothel, or as a meth lab.

-When you have people coming and going, you’ll certainly see it in the upkeep of your apartment.
-Damages to walls, floors, appliances, etc. will accumulate much faster than if your mother comes for a visit.
-Have you ever noticed the dents, dings, and scratches, when you stay in a hotel room?
-That’s what your apartment will be: a hotel room, and soon enough your home sweet home will resemble one.
+When you have people coming and going, you’ll undoubtedly see it in the upkeep of your apartment.
+Damages to walls, floors, appliances, etc., will accumulate much faster than if your mother comes for a visit.
+Have you ever noticed the dents, dings, and scratches when you stay in a hotel room?
+That’s what your apartment will be: a hotel room, and soon enough, your home sweet home will resemble one.

-Loud noises might seem incidental, but for your neighbors who are trying to sleep, relax, study, read, or just live in their apartments, disruptive sounds from the strangers next door or above, will be a downright nuisance.
+Loud noises might seem incidental, but disruptive sounds from the strangers next door or above will be a downright nuisance for your neighbors who are trying to sleep, relax, study, read, or live in their apartments.
 Expect a call from your landlord or management company, and it won’t be to say, “hello.”